brownieboy/react-bootstrap-slider/README.md

 ### Peer Dependencies
-React and Bootstrap are peer dependencies for react-bootstrap-slider.
-They will _not_ be installed automatically when you install this component.
-You will need to install them yourself, as part of your project, if you have not done so already.
+React and Bootstrap are listed as peer dependencies (peerDependencies in package.json) for react-bootstrap-slider.
+They will _not_ be installed automatically when you install this component into your own project.
+You will need to install them yourself, as part of that project, if you have not done so already.
 This command will install them for you if you don't yet have them:

-    npm install react@^15 react-dom@^15 prop-types@15 bootstrap@^3 --save
+    npm install react react-dom prop-types bootstrap@^3 --save or
-or

-    yarn add react@^15 react-dom@^15 prop-types@15 bootstrap@^3
+    yarn add react react-dom prop-types bootstrap@^3

 #### jQuery
 The bootstrap-slider component - and, therefore, react-bootstrap-slider - will work with jQuery if it detects it in your project setup, but it is _not_ a requirement.
 It works fine without jQuery.
-However, if you are using Webpack or Browserify to build your project, you may get a "missing depenency" build error if jQuery is not present.
+However, if you are using Webpack or Browserify to build your project, you may get a "missing dependency" build error if jQuery is not present.
 This is a known, upstream issue in bootstrap-slider.
 Please see https://github.com/seiyria/bootstrap-slider#how-do-i-exclude-the-optional-jquery-dependency-from-my-build for how you can workaround this issue.

 You must also ensure that you have included bootstrap-slider's CSS file, otherwise the control will be blank!
 You'll need Bootstrap's own CSS file too, of course.
 If you're using Webpack, you can import the CSS file directly into your build.
 Or you can simply add the files as links in your HTML file, e.g.: